 Overview - MOST Program for New Freshmen and Parents & Guardians

-The McBurney Orientation and Service Training (MOST) Program helps new freshmen and their parents get the MOST out of their transition to UW-Madison.
+The McBurney Orientation and Service Training (MOST) Program helps new freshmen and their parents and guardians get the MOST out of their transition to UW-Madison.
 Participants will have the opportunity to complete virtual McBurney Center orientation and service training activities before the start of Wisconsin Welcome.
-The MOST program includes free, early move-in for students living in UW-Madison Residence Halls.

 In order to attend the virtual MOST program, students must be determined eligible for McBurney Center services.
-Eligibility will be determined once you complete the initial meeting with your McBurney access consultant and submit documentation.
+Eligibility will be determined once you complete the initial meeting with your McBurney Center Access Consultant and submit documentation.
 Please see Apply for Accommodations for a detailed explanation.

 Topics that will be included in the MOST program include: how to use approved classroom accommodations, understanding faculty expectations and perspectives, navigating campus resources, and implementing accommodations.